mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 Stylelint is based on the official
 [Drupal 8/9 stylelintrc.json](https://git.drupalcode.org/project/drupal/raw/HEAD/core/.stylelintrc.json)

+_Note:_ As this project is meant for Drupal, there is no override for those files.

 ### Metrics jobs

 Metrics jobs are using [Phpmetrics](https://www.phpmetrics.org), [Phploc](https://github.com/sebastianbergmann/phploc) and [Pdepend](https://pdepend.org/).

-Currently this project do not support analysing coverage for Pdepend and junit report from unit-kernel or functional or functionlajs tests for Phpmetrics.
+_Note:_ Currently this project do not support analyzing coverage for Pdepend and junit report from Phpunit tests for Phpmetrics.

 ### Accessibility with Pa11y